RandomUser54/autoclicker/README.md

 # autoclicker
-It makes you click fast
+It makes you click fast (only on Windows)